open-telemetry/semantic-conventions/docs/database/database-spans.md

 one is not readily available from other sources.

 The summary SHOULD preserve the following parts of query in the order they were provided:
-- operations such as SQL SELECT, INSERT, UPDATE, DELETE or other statements
+- operations such as SQL SELECT, INSERT, UPDATE, DELETE or other commands
 - operation targets such as collection or database name

 Instrumentation MAY include additional details such as specific SQL clauses as long